 Entertainment

 The entertainment industry is going to change forever.
-You will experience movies and shows as if they are happening before you.
-Isn’t that wild?
-Imagine watching a football match and experiencing everything as someone in the stands but in a better way.
-Multiplexes already plagued by the success of OTT will find a much better competitor as people will get a better experience than cinema on their couch using a headset.
+You can experience movies and shows as if they are happening before you.
+Isn’t that exciting?
+Imagine watching a football match and experiencing it much the same as anybody in the stadium. everything as someone in the stands but in a better way.
+Also, it will likely give a better experience than cinema when you sit on your couch with a headset.

 Gaming

 We all love playing games.
-With spatial computing, you can even be a part of those games we love, playing the characters in your favorite games and roaming around the simulated fantasy worlds.
-Games like Zelda, genshin Impact, and other open-world games will no longer be a world on your screens.
+Imagine being a part of those games you love, playing the characters in your favorite games, and roaming around the simulated fantasy worlds.
+When applied to games, Spatial Computing glasses will take it to another level, and more creative games will find their way into it.
+Games like Zelda, Genshin Impact, and other open-world games will no longer be a world on your screens.
 You will be able to live it.

 Recreational Activity